 The tragedy of being involved in a fatal car accident is overwhelming enough.
 However, if someone died as a result of your reckless or negligent driving, or as a consequence of you driving under the influence of drugs or alcohol, you could go to jail and forfeit your driving privileges for many years.
+Contact an experienced Concord motor vehicle homicide lawyer if you are facing such charges.
+Call (617) 513-9444 to speak with Attorney Chris Spring.

 Massachusetts law recognizes two levels of motor vehicle homicide: